 About cancer in the larynx or hypopharynx

 Cancer can develop in any part of the larynx or hypopharynx.
 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
-A benign tumor means the tumor can grow but will not spread.
+A benign tumor means the tumor can grow locally but will not spread.

 Laryngeal and hypopharyngeal cancers are 2 of the main types of cancer in the head and neck region, a grouping called head and neck cancer.
 This section covers both laryngeal cancer and hypopharyngeal cancer because their treatments are often similar.
 However, these are 2 separate types of cancer.
-Go to the Medical Illustrations page to see a drawing of these structures.

 Looking for More of an Introduction?